 Some shallow groundwaters are directly linked to flows in streams and wetlands.
 They may provide base flows in rivers during dry periods and may be primary sources of water for wetland, floodplain and riparian vegetation.
-Also, serious depletion of grounwater in dry times may lead to unnatural recharge of groundwater from surface waters during the next flow event.
-Lowering groundwater in many coastal areas may expose acid sulfate soils, which in many coastal areas-may contribute to soild and water quality problems.
-Lowering groundwater levels may cause seawater to intrude into aquifers and wetland soils that previously held fresh water.
+Seriously depleting groundwater in dry times may lead to unnatural recharge of groundwater from surface waters during the next flow.

-- Implement the State Groundwater Policy (DLWC 1997a, 1998b). - Identify any streams or ecosystems that may depend on high groundwater levels, and assess whether impacts on these may be caused by changed recharge rates or excessive pumping. - Identify areas where groundwater may be rising and likely to threaten ecosystems or surface water quality. - Identify long-term trends or changes in groundwater levels that are likely to threaten ecosystems or the quality of ground- or surfacewater. - Determine appropriate action to keep changes in groundwater level within acceptable bounds.
+- Implement the State Groundwater Policy (DLWC 1997a, 1998b). - Identify any streams or ecosystems that may depend on high groundwater levels and assess impacts of reduced recharge or excessive pumping. - Identify where groundwaters may be rising and likely to threaten ecosystems or surface water quality. - Determine appropriate action to keep groundwater levels within acceptable bounds.